...

 This document is important.
 It will tell you exactly how many days you have to submit your response to the court.
 Once you get the Citation make sure you write down on your calendar when the deadline is to respond.
 You don’t want to miss this deadline!

-Under Texas Rules of Civil Procedure 99, The citation states that was served with in the divorce will provide the following notice:
+Under Texas Rules of Civil Procedure 99, The citation states that was served within the divorce will provide the following notice:

 The Original Petition for Divorce

 The Original Petition for Divorce is what most people consider “divorce papers”.
 It is the lawsuit that your spouse has started to obtain a divorce.
-A good way to look at the Original Petition for Divorce is as a list of requests your spouse is making of the Court against the respondent (you).
+A good way to look at the Original Petition for Divorce is as a list of requests your spouse is making to the Court against the respondent (you).
 At this point, no proof has been provided; it’s simply a list of allegations and requests.

 Answer